 Quick tip today.
-I wanted to validate my JSON file with jq.
-I think the common usage is to pipe text into jq but this is slow. jq has the ability to read the file directly, which is great if your json file is large.
-Next, we need to tell jq print out the loaded file.
-We use empty to not display any output.
+I wanted to validate my JSON file with jq. jq can read files directly rather than requiring piped input, which is useful for large files. jq has the ability to read the file directly, which is great if your json file is large.
+By default jq prints out the loaded file.
+However, we use empty to not display any output.
 By default if there are any errors in the json file jq will output where the error is.

 So in summary, we disabled printing the json file and we will get any errors if found.
 If there are no errors, there will be no output.